-45.2.1.
+5.2.1.
 BubbleRap vs. Bubble-TLDA

 BubbleRap bases its routing on both node global popularity and the community to which the destination belongs to.
-When either the current node or the encountered node is in the destination's community, routing choices decisions are performed based on local popularity, which is the popularity of a-the node within a given the given community; otherwise, global popularity is considered.
+When either the current node or the encountered node is in the destination's community, routing decisions are performed based on local popularity, which is the popularity of the node within the given community; otherwise, global popularity is considered.
 In BubbleRap, the C-Window method is used to compute node global popularity.
-This method calculates a node's degree value in the current time window by simply taking the average of all the node's degree values in prior time windows., which is a cumulative mean of all node degree values in prior time windows.
-TraLDA, on the other hand, estimates node inherent popularity in a time window (also measured in node degree) based on the Kalman-prediction, which considers the regularity-periodicity of human activityactivities.
-For a performance comparison between two schemes, As an illustration, in Fig. 6-7 we show the time series of an illustrative hub node's degree values in Reality.
-In every each single time window, the node's degree value is determined based on real measurement $(y_t)$ , C-Window $(\bar{y}t)$ , and Kalman-prediction $(\hat{y}t)$ (we show these values in a daily basis to make them easily observed).
-For Kalman-prediction, we assume (from Section 3.1) that the seasonality $S_t$ is known with the period of 7 days.
-Fig. 6-7 shows that Kalman-prediction captures fluctuations in the node degree values, and thus delivers more accurate estimations of the instantaneous node's popularity compared to BubbleRap's C-Window.
+This method calculates a node's degree value in the current time window by simply taking the average of all the node's degree values in prior time windows.
+TraLDA, on the other hand, estimates node inherent popularity in a time window (also measured in node degree) based on the Kalman prediction which considers the periodicity of human activities.
+For a performance comparison between two schemes, in Figure 7 we show the time series of an illustrative hub node's degree values in Reality.
+In each time window, the node's degree value is determined based on real measurement (y_t) , C-Window (\overline{y}t) and Kalman prediction (\hat{y}t) (we show these values in a daily basis to make them easily observed).
+For Kalman prediction, we assume (from Section 3.1) that the seasonality S_t is known with the period of 7 days.
+Figure 7 shows that Kalman prediction captures fluctuations in the node degree values, and thus delivers more accurate estimations of the instantaneous node's popularity compared to BubbleRap's C-Window.
 C-Window reacts slowly to variations in node popularity and ignores the regularity of human activity.